-Maintaining the soft lilting quality of Padma Vibhushan Guru Kelucharan Mohapatra’s style of Odissi, Madhur has an equal command over the strong rhythmic footwork and the art of subtle abhinaya.
+Maintaining the soft lilting quality of Padma Vibhushan Guru Kelucharan Mohapatra’s style of Odissi, Madhur has equal command over the strong rhythmic footwork and the art of subtle abhinaya.

 Padma Bhushan Guru Raja Reddy